ajoh504/referenceguides/python/3_built_in_functions.md

 character_list = ['Aragorn', 'Legolas', 'Bilbo']
 for i in range(len(character_list)):
     if character_list[i] == 'Bilbo':
-        print('Hobbit found')
+        print(f'Hobbit found at index {i}')

-# Output: Hobbit found
+# Output: Hobbit found at index 2
 ```

 Run the above code without the `len()` function and you'll receive the error: `TypeError: 'list' object cannot be interpreted as an integer` because the `range()` function expects to receive an integer.

-Run the above code without the `len()` and `range()` functions and you'll receive the error: `TypeError: list indices must be integers or slices, not str` because when looping directly over a list in Python, the index is not returned.
-Only the contents of the list are.
+Run the above code by passing the list directly into the `for` loop, and you'll receive the error: `TypeError: list indices must be integers or slices, not str` because when looping directly over a list in Python, the items in the list are returned, not the index.

 Source(s): [Stack Overflow - len() range()](https://stackoverflow.com/questions/19184335/is-there-a-need-for-rangelena), [Stack Overflow - TypeError](https://stackoverflow.com/questions/28036309/typeerror-list-object-cannot-be-interpreted-as-an-integer), [Stack Overflow - list indices must be integers](https://stackoverflow.com/questions/32554527/typeerror-list-indices-must-be-integers-or-slices-not-str)